akauppi/GroundLevel-firebase-es/README.md

  => => naming to docker.io/library/firebase-ci-builder:9.16.0-node16-npm7
 ```

->Did you use the parantheses?
-Without them, you'll end up in the `firebase-ci-builder.sub` folder.
-Use `cd ..` to climb back.
+>*Note:* Did you use the parantheses in the command above?
+Without them, you'll end up in the `firebase-ci-builder.sub` folder. `cd ..` to climb back.

 You don't need to push this image anywhere - it's enough that it resides on your development machine.
-This image is launched by the sub-packages whenever Firebase Emulators are required.
+The image is launched by the sub-packages whenever Firebase Emulators are required.

 >You can test it:
 >